vuongducphuong/documentation/content/applications/sales/sales/invoicing/invoicing_policy.rst

 .. image:: invoicing_policy/invoicing_policy_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to choose your invoicing policy on Odoo Sales?
+   :alt: How to choose your invoicing policy on Leansoft Sales?

 .. important::
    If you decide to choose the **Invoice what is delivered** rule, you will not be able to